BarelyMiSSeD/minqlx-plugins/README.md

 Usage: !teamtelefrag

+<b>!speed</b> (alternatively !speedkill)

+Shows your total speed kills on the server and your kill ratio against any connected player.

+Usage: !speed

+<b>!speedlimit</b>

+Shows the minimum speed a player must be traveling when killing someone to record a speed kill.

+Usage: !speedlimit

 <br><br>
 <b>CVAR(s)</b>
 <b>The following bot settings used in the kills script can be set with the rest of the minqlx bot settings:</b><br>
 The settings are shown with the default settings.<br>

 <b>set qlx_killsMonitorKillTypes "255"</b> Enables/Disables the kill monitor types.
 See **Kill Monitor Values** above.<br>
+<b>set qlx_killsSpeedMinimum "800"</b> Sets the minimum speed needed to record a speed kill
 <b>set qlx_killsPlaySounds "1"</b> Enables/Disables the sounds played when a monitored kill happens.<br>
                                    Players can individually turn off sounds with !sounds.<br>